DianaCmaritim/CODE-CHALLENGE-REPO-1/README.md

  Open a terminal / command line interface on your computer
 - Clone the repo by using the following:

+  click Code, choose SSH, then click the clipboard icon to copy the information needed about this repository.

+  In your terminal, type git clone, and paste the info you copied from GitHub.
+The command should look something like this (but with your personal account name):

         git clone https://github.com/DianaCmaritim/CODE-CHALLENGE-REPO-1

 - This will create a copy of the repo on your local machine